 Results are summarised in Figure 5.35.
 The scores for previous years have not been shown this year as the components of the indicator have changed (data reliability weighting now incorporated).
 Only data for those utilities with sufficient data for the 2015 FY have been shown.
-EDT has the highest score of 3.1.
-PUB, SIEA, EEC, TAU, and GPA are ranked in the 'Medium' category.
-ASPA and EDT are the only two utilities able to attain scores to qualify to be ranked in 'High' category.
+EEC has the highest overall score of 3.76 and one of the two utilities in the 'High' category, including EDT with a score of 3.01.
+UNELCO, TUA GPA, TPL and ASPA fall in the 'Medium' category range.
 Scores for all utilities which were under 2.5, ranked as lower performing utilities.